redblaze/cps/README.md

 A CPS (Continuation Passing Style) library to ease the event-driven/asynchronized coding style in node.js.
 There seems to be enough node.js libs (e.g. async) doing the same thing, why yet another?
-This lib is notably different in two aspects:
+This lib is notably different from other libs in exception handling.
+Using cps:

-* Exception handling.
-Using cps, "throw" statements will be transformed to callback error cases directly.
-Furthermore, a "rescue" function is defined to catch exceptions pass by the callbacks.
+* Any "throw" statements in the procedures will be transformed to an application of the callback onto the error object.

-* Nested callback passing flattening.
-The "seq" function defined in cps is more powerful than "series" as defined in async.  "seq" not only runs the list of procedures sequentially, but also chain the result of a procedure into the next procedure in the listed order.
+* A "rescue" function is provided, which can be used to catch such exceptions pass through the callbacks.

-  This, in practice, can be used to greatly reduce the level of nested callback functions with a relatively more succinct syntax
+This consistently recovers the try/catch functionality in continuation passing style programming.